dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 castPattern ::= primaryPattern 'as' type
 ```

-A cast pattern is similar to an extractor pattern in that it checks the matched
+A cast pattern is similar to an object pattern in that it checks the matched
 value against a given type.
-But where an extractor pattern is *refuted* if the
+But where an object pattern is *refuted* if the
 value doesn't have that type, a cast pattern *throws*.
 Like the null-assert
 pattern, this lets you forcibly assert the expected type of some destructured
 value.